But if you just love reading about different cultures, Cuban traditions can also be a fascinating subject for study.

 It’s a shame that Americans are forbidden from tasting the fantastic Cuban rum in the US.
 This is a prohibition part of a larger set of US travel restrictions to Cuba.

 Throwing a bucket of water out

-To dispel any negativity that might have accumulated throughout the previous year, households will save the bucket of dirty water left over from mopping and cleaning before the celebration.
+To dispel any negativity accumulated throughout the previous year, households will save the bucket of dirty water left over from mopping and cleaning before the celebration.

 At midnight, someone tosses this bucket of water out of the door and into the street, symbolically riding everyone in the household of any bad luck.